 Current Koka bio here in pdf »

 Well known and internationally respected, Koka offers a unique fusion of realist and impressionist styles... hallmarks of the artist who is never satisfied with the status quo.
 Much in demand for his poster work, Koka has been poster and featured artist for many international events... some highlights include the Meadow Brook Concours, the Pebble Beach Concours d'Elegance poster artist for 2006 and 2012, for the Ferrari Club of America 10 times to date as well as their 50th Anniversary in 2013, the Barrett-Jackson Auctions, Bloomington Gold Meets, the Louisville Concours, the iconic Daytona 500 and the legendary 24 Hours of Daytona as well as the inaugural St John's Concours for 2011 followed by 2015 and 2019, the inaugural Cobble Beach Concours of 2013 and each year since, and Stan Hywet Concours of 2014.

 His work has been extensively reproduced and he has also received numerous awards including The Peter Helck Award, 6 Athena's and the Lincoln Award at Pebble Beach, six Awards of Excellence and The Stanley Wanlass Awards twice at Meadow Brook, Best of Show at Stan Hywet and numerous others for his work at major exhibitions.

-Koka is a member of the Automotive Fine Arts Society and the European based ArtistAuto group.
+Koka is a member of the European based ArtistAuto group as well as the Automotive Fine Arts Society.
 He is the publisher of autoArtReview.com, an online art magazine.
 Koka's studio is located near Toronto.

 ARCHIVE WEBSITE (www.k20.ca)